 What is HLS?

-HTTP Live Streaming (also known as HLS) is an HTTP-based adaptive bitrate streaming communications protocol developed by Apple Inc. and released in 2009.
-Support for the protocol is widespread in media players, web browsers, mobile devices, and streaming media servers.
+HTTP Live Streaming (also known as HLS Streaming Protocol) is an HTTP-based adaptive bitrate streaming communications protocol developed by Apple Inc. and released in 2009.
+Support for the HLS Streaming Protocol is widespread in media players, web browsers, mobile devices, and streaming media servers.

 What is CDN?